 Schedule Your Appointment Today

 We will treat you with respect and dignity.
-Your time is valuable so we will work quickly and efficiently to get your medical dispensary card.
+Your time is valuable so we will work quickly and efficiently to get your Hawaii Medical Marijuana Card.

 MY NAME IS Ivy

-I am an Advanced Practice Registered Nurse on Maui.
-I diagnose and treat patients with all sorts of illnesses from simple flu symptoms to more complicated diseases.
-I have certified many patients on Oahu and Maui.
+I am an Advanced Practice Registered Nurse working on Oahu and Maui.
+I work in Family Medicine where I diagnose and treat patients.
+I have certified many patients in Hawaii.

 Who Can Get A Card?

-There are 12 different medical conditions that qualify for a Medical Dispensary Card.
-The most common condition that cards are issued for is chronic pain.
-If you have any medical condition that causes chronic pain or nausea you will qualify.
+There are 12 different conditions that qualify for a Medical Marijuana Card in Hawaii (also called a 329 Card).
+The most common conditions that cards are issued for are chronic pain and PTSD (symptoms can include anxiety, insomnia and depression).
+If you have a condition that causes chronic pain you will qualify.
 See the Department of Health's website here for more information on exactly which conditions are currently accepted.

 How Much Does it Cost and How Long Does it Take?

-A Medical Dispensary Card has two separate fees.
-The first fee is $38.50 paid to the State of Hawaii and the second fee is $150 paid to the Doctor or APRN that certifies you.
+A medical card in Hawaii has two separate fees.
+The first fee is $38.50 paid to the State of Hawaii; and the second fee is $150 paid to a person or organization that certifies you.
 Most providers charge about the same for initial certifications.
-Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $75 to renew your card.
+Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $100 to renew your card.

 Your consultation usually takes 30 minutes.
-Once it's completed your application is sent electronically to the Department of Health and you can expect your Medical Dispensary Card in 2 weeks.
-The card is valid for one year and will give you access to any medical dispensary in Hawaii.
+Once it's completed your application is sent electronically to the Department of Health and you can expect your Hawaii Medical Marijuana Card in 5-10 Business Days.
+The card is valid for one year.

 Do I need a Hawaii Drivers License or State ID to get certified?
 No you do not but you do need to have a local address to receive your card at because it's mailed to you.

-Hawaii currently has five medical dispensaries operating on three islands with more dispensaries opening soon.
-Oahu has the most medical dispensaries with Aloha Green, Noa Botanicals and Cure Oahu.
+Hawaii currently has seven medical marijuana dispensaries operating on four islands.
+Oahu has the most medical marijuana dispensaries with Aloha Green, Noa Botanicals and Cure Oahu.